coffee2code/auto-hyperlink-urls/readme.txt

 For the following, assume the following URL is appearing as plaintext in a post: `www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php`

-And unless explicitly stated, the results are using default values (nofollow is false, hyperlink emails is true, hyperlink mode is 0)
+And unless explicitly stated, the results are using default values (nofollow is false, hyperlink emails is true, Hyperlink Mode is 0)

 * By default:
 <a href="http://www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php" title="http://www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php"  class="autohyperlink" target="_blank">www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php</a>